node-bug/test-automation-pack/README.md

-# logger
+# testautomation

-logger from cucumber framework
+cucumber framework for test automation using selenium